flathub/org.jellyfin.JellyfinServer/README.md

 New co-maintainers are welcome, check the development section in the Wiki if you are interested.

+## How is this repository maintained?

+* GitHub Depandabot regularly checks for updated modules in the manifest, submits PRs and starts builds.
+* The repository contains GitHub Action Workflows and scripts (`make` / `just`) for recurring maintenance.
+  The GitHub Action Workflows are preferred.

+### How to publish new releases to Flathub?

+New Jellyfin releases are also module updates in the manifest.

+> [!IMPORTANT]
+> When a new Jellyfin version is released and a PR is automatically submitted, the `regenerate-sources.yml` Action Workflow needs to be run on the respective branch of the PR, which will create a new PR that should be merged with the PR that was created for the version upgrade.
+> TODO: mermaid diagram.
+> Alternatively a repository maintainer runs `make refresh-sources` and adds a commit the the PR branch.

 ## Installation

 <table cellspacing="0" cellpadding="0" >